Cala Gat

 Go on a boat trip

-How about a sunset catamaran cruise, a dolphin-spotting tour, or a day trip to the surrounding islands of Sa Dragonera and Cabrera?
+It might be too hot for intensive sightseeing, but that doesn’t mean you can’t explore the island.
+How about exploring the island on a sunset catamaran cruise, a dolphin-spotting tour, or a day trip to the surrounding islands of Sa Dragonera and Cabrera?

 You could even go further afield and explore the other Balearic islands of Ibiza, Formentera and Menorca.
 The fastest inter-island ferries get you to Ibiza in just 2 hours and Menorca in 1 hour